OpenEnergyDashboard/OED/src/server/test/web/csvPipeline/README.md

    </td>
    <td>
    </td>
     <td>Time varies by 1 & 2 min and allow 1 min (60 sec); Should warn about lines 3, 5.
+Same values as above.
    </td>
   </tr>
   <tr>